 Can Turtles Eat Tomatoes?

 Yes, turtles can eat tomatoes.
-Turtles can safely consume tomatoes and benefit from the necessary elements they contain, such as potassium, vitamins C and A. But since tomatoes are not a major food source in the environment, they should only constitute a small amount of a turtle's diet.
+Turtles can safely consume tomatoes and benefit from the necessary elements they contain, such as potassium, vitamins and A. But since tomatoes are not major food source in the environment, they should only constitute small amount of turtle's diet.

 Benefits of Feeding Tomatoes